+We find that the expectation value $\langle {\bm J}_{1,{3}/{2}}\times{\bm J}_{2,{3}/{2}} \rangle_y$ is finite in the all of $\zeta$ region of both configurations, indicating the existence of dipolar DM interaction.
+In the corner-sharing configuration, this expectation value increases for $\zeta/t \lesssim 0.5$, and then decreases for $\zeta/t \gtrsim 0.5$.
+In the edge-sharing configuration, this expectation value increases gradually when $\zeta$ increases, and suddenly drops at certain critical value of $\zeta$.
+The origin of this discontinuity will be discussed in {Sect.\ 5}.

+Next, let us turn to the higher-rank multipolar degree of freedom.
+Possible single-site multipole operators for a cubic $\Gamma_8$ ($J_{\rm eff}=3/2$) state are shown in Table \ref{tab1}~\cite{Gang,Santini,Shiina}.

+Similarly to the DM interaction between dipoles, the DM interaction between higher-rank multipoles, such as quadrupole and octupole, are expected.
+Figure \ref{Fig7} shows $\zeta$ dependence of the anti-symmetric product of quadrupoles, $\langle {\bm Q}_{1}\times{\bm Q}_{2}\rangle_y$, in the corner-sharing configuration (solid line) and edge-sharing configuration (dot-dashed line) for $t^{\prime}/t = 0.01$ (green), $0.05$ (blue) and $0.1$ (red), respectively.
+Here ${\bm Q}_{i}$ indicates the quadrupolar moment with $T_{2g}$ symmetry at the $i$-th site.
+(For details, see Table I.)

+It is found that $\langle {\bm Q}_{1}\times{\bm Q}_{2}\rangle_y$ is finite in both configurations, indicating the existence of quadrupolar DM interactions.
+Note that it is finite even at $\zeta/t =0$ because the orbital component also takes an important role for higher-rank multipolar DM interactions like in the case of dipolar DM interaction.
+We also find that the expectation value of $\langle {\bm Q}_{1}\times{\bm Q}_{2}\rangle_y$ in the case of the edge-sharing configuration vanishes in the large SOC region above the critical value of $\zeta$.
+The origin of this phenomenon will be discussed in Sect.\ 5.

-We remark that the quadrupolar DM interaction is generally expected to lead to the lattice distortion beyond the mere displacement of oxygens, through the change of the charge distribution.
-In this letter, we discuss only the electronic state under fixed lattice structure, and lattice distortion induced by quadrupole DM interaction is the future problem.
+It is to be noted that, in general, the quadrupolar DM interaction can lead to a lattice distortion through the change of charge distribution.
+However, we discuss only the electronic state under the fixed lattice structure in this paper.
+The lattice distortion induced by the quadrupolar DM interaction remains as a future problem.